viva-safeland/viva_datacreator/docs/installation.md

 # Installation

-This guide provides instructions to install ViVa-SAFELAND.
+This guide provides instructions to install ViVa-DataCreator.

 !!! info "System Requirements"
     The code automatically creates a Python 3.12 virtual environment using `uv`, even if a different Python version is installed on your system.